mate-academy/py-shop-trip/README.md

 There is `config.json` file that contains:
 - `FUEL_PRICE` - Price for 1 liter of fuel in dollars.
 - `customers` - list of dictionaries with information about each customer.
-- `self` - list of dictionaries with information about each shop in the city.
+- `shops` - list of dictionaries with information about each shop in the city.

 You have information about